BRINGING YOUR DESIGN TO LIGHT

 What is calling you at this time?

-Pay close attention to what you are drawn to.
-There are large clues here to help you find your purpose.
-Are you responding to those or ignoring them because they are not practical and perhaps even somewhat crazy?
+Pay close attention to what draws you.
+There are significant clues here to help you find your purpose.
+Are you responding to those, or ignoring them because they are impractical and perhaps even somewhat crazy?
 Trust that you were built to surmount the obstacles to your purpose.
-Trust that you are meant to follow your path, however crazy and unwise it appears to everyone else.
-If you are authentically living your purpose, you will be supported to live that purpose.
+Trust that you are meant to follow your path, however crazy and unwise it may seem to others.
+If you are authentically living your purpose, you will be supported in living it.

-Develop your talents to their greatest extent and use them to make the greatest contribution you can – this is true success.
+Develop your talents to the fullest and use them to make the most significant contribution you can – this is true success.

 The soul is that part of you that never dies and is re-birthed into incarnation after incarnation.
 The soul is the part of you that was made by the Creator Source, which is of the Creator Source, and is the Creator Source.
 Your soul is your portal back to God, it is your piece of God, and it is what makes you God.
 It is your unique experiences, contributions, mistakes and insights that inspire and teach God and the Universe, and cause them to expand.